EricssonResearch/dnt/doc/notification.md

         "stream2 packets": 0}
 ```

-Increasing number of "no match packets" indicates that traffic other than TSN/DetNet reaches the R2DTWO.
+Increasing number of "no match packets" indicates that traffic other than TSN/DetNet reaches the DNT.
 Usually we use TC filters or OVS to decouple the background traffic.
-However, in some cases traffic like ARP can still reach the R2DTWO.
+However, in some cases traffic like ARP can still reach the DNT.
 Excessive increase of "no match packets" indicates configuration error or misconfiguration of streams.

 * TC report: